anakic/Packer/README.md

 ### 7. Order arrays

-This step orders the arrays to reduce noise in diffs (we won't see a diff if only the order has changed).
-This is applied only to arrays where the order does not matter.
-Currently this is only done to the relationships array in the `DataModelSchema` file.
+This step orders certain JSON arrays to reduce noise in diffs (we won't see a diff if only the order of items has changed).
+This is applied only to those arrays where the order does not matter.
+Currently this is only done to the `relationships` array in the `DataModelSchema` file.

 ### 8. Unstuff JSON strings